Conceiva/MezzmoKodiPlugin/README.txt

+2.1.8.3 3/17/2023

+- Fixed Kodi deprecation message when playing trailers.
+- Fixed not updating TV show studio information in Kodi when the first episode of a TV show series was processed during the Kodi sync process and was missing the production studio information.
+- Added option to sync Directors and Writers to Kodi database for native mode operation.
+Previously they were written to the movie, episode and musicivdeo tables but not to the director_link and writer_link tables.

+2.1.8.2 3/12/2023

+- Initial support for Kodi 21, Omega, development releases.

 2.1.8.1 3/2/2023

 - Fixed very obscure bug where a movie would show season 0 in Kodi if it was part